slfhstr/LXC-OperationPrivacy-VOIP/README.md

 - ensure the mesaging profile is set to APIV2 (see also Troubleshooting notes in OperationPrivacy/VoIP wiki
 - you need to attach your number to the messaging profile (in the Numbers section of Telnyx dashboard)

+---
 ## run it !
-You should be all set to fire it up
+You should be all set to fire it up.

 `node app.js &`